RedAngel121/NytePack/README.md

 Join Our Discord: https://discord.gg/kkjwfuz

-WARNING: Single player worlds will break as updates are still being pushed!
+WARNING: Single player worlds will break repeatedly as the pack is still under heavy development!
 - If you still want to play it then expect your stuff to be reset/borked a lot.
 - You can get the pack as a full release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
 - Just Import to any non vanilla launcher (MultiMC, Prism, ATLauncher) to play
-- Once a public server is ready we will be making an annoucement in the Discord.
+- Once a public server is ready we will be making an announcement in the Discord.

 Important Mods List: (~150 mods in total)